(Approximate) Matrix Multiplication via Convolutions: Sub-Cubic Matrix Multiplication via Convolutions

 \subsubsection{Runtime Asymptotics}

 Suppose the algorithm's runtime is $C\cdot m^{3N}\log(m^{3N})$ while the naive implementation runtime is $2\cdot 2^N\cdot (m-1)^{3N}-2^N\cdot (m-1)^{2N}$ (the number of FLOPs).
 In the table below we give some estimates for the threshold where our algorithm becomes faster, assuming different values of $C$ and $m$.
 We note that a meticulous calculation of the exact FLOP count for the algorithm would possibly result in bigger constants, which has great effect on the threshold point.
+In other words, this is merely a sketch of the runtime asymptotics, which shows how sensitive the threshold point is to the underlying constants.
 Moreover, at these sizes the impracticality of the algorithm stems from the enormous memory usage ($m^{3N}$ for each element in the convolution).